Shin1203/Unit2--comsci-shin/README.md

 Feedback-

 **Binary- Hexadecimal**
-Hexadecimals are ussedas shortened dways to expresss binary.
+Hexadecimals are used as shortened ways to expresss binary.

 ![hexatable](hexadecimal.png)